commontoolsinc/RFC/rfc/sigil.md

 4. **Error handling**: Provide clear errors for broken references or invalid sigils
 5. **Caching**: Implement efficient caching strategies for resolved sigil values

-### Write Transparency for Aliases
+### Write Handling

+Implementations MUST handle writes differently for Query and Cursor sigils:

+#### Query Sigil Writes

+For query sigils, implementations MUST:

+1. **Replace sigil**: When a query sigil is written to, replace the entire sigil with the new value
+2. **Preserve target**: The target fact referenced by the query remains unchanged
+3. **Local mutation**: The write affects only the containing fact, not the referenced fact

+#### Cursor Sigil Writes

-For alias sigils, implementations MUST:
+For cursor sigils, implementations MUST:

-1. **Detect writes**: Identify when alias targets are being modified
+1. **Follow cursor**: When a cursor sigil is written to, follow the cursor to the target fact first
-2. **Pass through**: Route write operations to the underlying target fact
+2. **Route writes**: Redirect write operations to the underlying target fact at the specified path
+3. **Preserve cursor**: The cursor sigil itself remains unchanged in the containing fact
-3. **Validate**: Apply schema validation if specified
+4. **Validate**: Apply schema validation if specified before writing to target
-4. **Maintain causality**: Ensure writes maintain proper fact causal chains
+5. **Maintain causality**: Ensure writes maintain proper fact causal chains for the target fact
-5. **Transaction integrity**: Process alias writes within proper memory protocol transactions
+6. **Transaction integrity**: Process cursor writes within proper memory protocol transactions

 ### Reactive Updates